-- (e) Megan Greaves, Lawyer, engaged on a full time basis.
-Approximately 60 per cent of her time is directed towards the Kilmore settlement administration. - (f) Timothy Dionyssopoulos, Principal, engaged on a full time basis.
-Approximately 60 per cent of his time is directed towards the Kilmore settlement administration. - (g) Patricia McMullan, Associate, engaged on a full time basis.
-Approximately 60 per cent of her time is directed towards the Kilmore settlement administration. - (h) Seven paralegals working an equivalent of 5 full time positions.
-Approximately two thirds of their time is directed towards the Kilmore settlement administration. - Four full time administrative assistance.
-Approximately two thirds of their time is directed towards the Kilmore settlement administration.
+- (d) Simba Makoni, Associate, engaged on a full-time basis.
+Approximately 40 per cent of his time is directed towards the Murrindindi settlement administration. - (e) Megan Greaves, Lawyer, engaged on a full time basis.
+Approximately 40 per cent of her time is directed towards the Murrindindi settlement administration. - (f) Timothy Dionyssopoulos, Principal, engaged on a full time basis.
+Approximately 40 per cent of his time is directed towards the Murrindindi settlement administration. - (g) Patricia McMullan, Associate, engaged on a full time basis.
+Approximately 40 per cent of her time is directed towards the Murrindindi settlement administration. - (h) Seven paralegals working an equivalent of 5 full time positions.
+Approximately one third of their time is directed towards the Murrindindi settlement administration. - (i) Four full time administrative assistance.
+Approximately one third of their time is directed towards the Murrindindi settlement administration.